Logo

-Vangelis was best known for his Academy Award-winning score to Chariots of Fire, as well as for composing scores to the films Blade Runner, Missing, Antarctica, The Bounty, 1492: Conquest of Paradise, and Alexander, and for the use of his music in the 1980 PBS documentary series Cosmos: A Personal Voyage by Carl Sagan.
+Vangelis composed the Academy Award-winning score to Chariots of Fire, as well as for the films Blade Runner, Missing, Antarctica, The Bounty, 1492: Conquest of Paradise, and Alexander, and the 1980 PBS documentary series Cosmos: A Personal Voyage by Carl Sagan.

 2.